Research Article

 Abstract

-Background and Aim: Cochlear implants (CIs) successfully improve speech and auditory skills for patients with a severe‑to‑profound degree of hearing loss.
-The psychometric properties of the Hearing Implant Sound Quality Index Persian version (P‑HISQUI19) were examined to measure auditory benefits in CI recipients in everyday life.
+Background and Aim: Cochlear Implants (CIs) can successfully improve the speech and auditory perception in patients with a severe to profound hearing loss.
+This study aimed to assess the psychometric properties of the Persian Hearing Implant Sound Quality Index (P HISQUI19) for measuring the perceived auditory benefits of Iranian adult CI users in everyday listening situations.

-Results: The P‑HISQUI19 average total score in implanted cases was 78.22, representing a moderate sound quality.
-The P‑HISQUI19 indicated excellent internal consistency reliability (Guttman’s split‑half‑coefficient = 0.912; Cronbach’s α =0.956) and test–retest reliability (r = 0.962).
-Our data proceeded to factor analysis, and the questionnaire items were loaded on three factors.
-In addition, factors such as age at implantation, duration of deafness, side of implantation, and gender factors did not significantly affect sound quality perception.
+Results: The mean total P HISQUI19 score was 78.22, indicating a moderate sound quality perception.
+The P HISQUI19 had excellent internal consistency (Guttman’s splithalf coefficient=0.912; Cronbach’s α=0.956) and test-retest reliability (ICC=0.962).
+Using factor analysis, the items were loaded on three factors.
+Age at implantation, duration of deafness, side of implantation, gender, and MED EL implant system (CONCERTO Mi1000 vs. SONATA Ti100) did not significantly affect the sound quality perception.

-Conclusion: The P‑HISQUI19 is a valid and reliable measure, which should be beneficial in both research and clinical settings for evaluating the auditory benefits of those using CI during listening.
+Conclusion: The P HISQUI19 is a valid and reliable tool to be used in both research and clinical settings for evaluating the auditory benefits of Iranian adults using CI.

 1. D’Haese PS, Van Rompaey V, De Bodt M, Van de Heyning.
 Changes in knowledge and beliefs toward cochlear implants after an awareness campaign.
 B‑ENT.
 2019;15(4) 257‑63.